CenturyLinkCloud/PublicKB/Backup/simple-backup-service-faqs.md

   10 GB of data backed up starting on the 15th of the month assuming no changes throughout the reamining duration of the month.

-  Actual Hourly Byte Usage = (10 GB of backup x 15 days x 24 hours) = 3,600 GB
+  Hourly GB Usage = (10 GB of backup x 15 days x 24 hours) = 3,600 GB

   Billable GB amount based on the monthly rate = 3,600 GB usage / 720 hours in a month = 5 GB